FrostyX/frostyx.github.io/_drafts/crooked-rook.md

 messages.

 The other limitation is having a human relay between the player and the chess engine.
-I am sure there are AI models capable of observing a chess board and recognizing all the figures and their positions.
+I am sure there are AI models capable of observing a chessboard and recognizing all the figures and their positions.
 The whole system could be autonomous with the exception of the human player.